Classical and Quantum Mechanics via Lie algebras: Systems of damped oscillators

 Thus on a fundamental level, a conservative system describes the whole universe from the tiniest microscopic details to the largest cosmological facts.
 Such a system would have to be described by a quantum field theory that combines the successful standard model of particle physics with general relativity.
 At present, no such theory is available.

-On the other hand, conservative systems form a good first approximation to many small and practically relevant systems, which justifies that we spend most of the book with looking at the conservative case only.
+On the other hand, conservative systems form a good first approximation to many small and practically relevant systems, which justifies that most of the book looks at the conservative case only.
+However, in Part \ref{p.noneq}, the dissipative case is in the center of the discussion.

 \bfi{The phase space formulation.} So far, our discussion was framed in terms of position and velocity.
 As we shall see, the Hamiltonian description is most powerful in phase space coordinates.
 Here everything is expressed in terms of the phase space observables $q$ and $p$, where